Stedi-Demos/bootstrap-archived/README.md

 - Help deploying the bootstrap workflows and customizing them for your use cases
 - Best practices for designing a scalable Stedi integration
 - EDI experts to answer your questions
-- Live troubleshooting over slack or video call
+- Live troubleshooting over Slack or video call

 [Contact us](https://www.stedi.com/contact) to get started.